 “When someone hands you a flyer, it’s like they’re saying, ‘Here, you throw this away.'”

-Design is stagnant.
-Logo websites.
-Templates for stationery.
+Today we have cheap logo websites.
+Free templates for stationery.
 Squarespace sites full of beautifully predictable and stale photography.
 A low hum of sameness.
 They feel designed to stand in, not out.
 They are designed to be thrown away.

 The internet is a collective reference point.
 We all see the same things.
 Visit the same sites.
 “Get inspired” by the same blog posts.